 Originally from Milwaukee, Wisconsin, Sam relocated to the Charleston area after earning his degree from the University of Wisconsin-Madison.
 His prior service experience includes legislative assistance at the Wisconsin State Capitol, serving as an Americorps*VISTA member for Nativity Jesuit Middle School in Milwaukee, and working as an English and math teacher at the Center for Working Families in Quito, Ecuador.

-Originally from Savannah, Ga., and a graduate of the College of Charleston, Kim brings a wealth of successful nonprofit experience to the HALOS team.
+Originally from Savannah, Georgia, and a graduate of the College of Charleston, Kim brings a wealth of successful nonprofit experience to the HALOS team.
 She received a Master of Social Work degree from Boston University with a concentration in program planning and development, community organizing, and nonprofit administration.
-Her prior experience includes serving as an AmeriCorps*VISTA member on Whidbey Island, Wash., the Director of Development for a community center in inner-city Boston, and Fundraising Specialist in Guatemala.
+Her prior experience includes serving as an AmeriCorps*VISTA member on Whidbey Island, Washington, the Director of Development for a community center in inner-city Boston, and Fundraising Specialist in Guatemala.